Read This Before You Download the iOS 16 Beta

 This story is part of WWDC 2022, CNET's complete coverage from and about Apple's annual developers conference.

-Apple's iOS 16 is still in its developer beta phase after being unveiled at WWDC 2022 earlier in June.
+Apple's iOS 16 software is currently in its developer beta phase after being unveiled at WWDC 2022 in June.
 The iPhone-maker's latest mobile operating system is only available for members of the Apple Developer Program, but you can download it right now if you like.

 Among the new iOS 16 features announced so far are a redesigned lock screen for the iPhone, the ability to unsend or edit text messages and improvements to Apple Maps.
 And while the upgrade isn't slated for general release until September, we'll walk you through how to get your hands on iOS 16 right now -- even before it enters its public beta phase.